litestar-org/litestar/CONTRIBUTING.md

                - cache_key_builder
    ```

+4. Add or modify examples in the Docs related to the new functionality implemented.
+Please
+   follow the guidelines in [Adding examples](#adding-examples)

 ## Project Documentation

 The documentation is located under the `/doc` folder, with the `mkdocs.yml` file in the project root.